 Visiting Japan is a bucket list trip for many foodies like myself.
-I have yet to visit Japan — where I might just eat my weight in sushi.
-So, I’ve enlisted food blogger Victoria Giang to share the five Japanese dishes travelers must try in Japan.
+Though I have yet to visit Japan, I’d certainly like to visit and eat my weight in sushi.
+Since I haven’t visited yet myself, I’ve enlisted food blogger Victoria Giang to share the five Japanese dishes travelers must try in Japan.

 Five Dishes To Taste When Traveling In Japan

 Japan is truly a magical land full of fantastic history, culture, people and, of course, delicious food.
 Each of the Japanese islands has its own unique flavors and flair, often so much so that they almost feel like different countries.
 There is really no end to the number of amazing sights, sounds and tastes you can experience throughout the country.
 However, no matter where you end up traveling, no trip to Japan can truly be complete without sampling all five of these famous Japanese foods.

 No list of Japanese foods could really be complete without sushi.
 Probably the most famous of all Japanese foods, sushi can now be found all across the globe.
 However, nothing really compares to the experience of eating fresh, traditional sushi in Japan.

 In the west, most people tend to think of sushi as raw fish.
 However, sushi is actually an old-fashioned Japanese word that means sour and refers to the special vinegary sushi rice that forms the basis of the dish.
 In Japan, you can find hundreds of different varieties of sushi, featuring cooked fish, vegetables, meat, and the ubiquitous raw fish.